-Atrial fibrillation (AFib) is a condition that disrupts the body's regular heartbeat.
-A glitch in the heart’s electrical system makes the upper chambers (the atria) quiver.
-This causes the lower chambers (the ventricles) to beat irregularly.
-AFib can be dangerous because it raises the risk of stroke and heart failure.
+Atrial fibrillation is a condition that disrupts your heartbeat.
+A glitch in the heart’s electrical system makes its upper chambers (the atria) beat so fast they quiver, or fibrillate.
+This causes the lower chambers (the ventricles) to beat out of sync.

 An uneven pulse

 A racing or pounding heart

 Feeling short of breath

 When your heart is in AFib, your blood doesn't move well throughout your body.
 You may feel:

 AFib isn't always a cause for alarm.
 But you should call 911 if you have:

 Signs of a stroke, such as numbness or slurred speech

 And let your doctor know whenever something doesn't feel right.